racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Components.md

 ## Application Server
-The PyLabs [application server][appserver] is the component responsible for exposing functionality (services) over several transports.
+The Pylabs [application server][appserver] is the component responsible for exposing functionality (services) over several transports.
 The definition and implementation of an Application Server service is 100% separated from the underlying transport.
 Out of the box [XML-RPC][xmlrpc], [REST][] and [AMF][] are available as possible transports.
 The transport mechanism can be extended by writing your own plug-ins.